secretstartups/handbook/customer-success/account-team/SALSATAM/index.html.md

 - A shared customer issue tracking project has been created that will affect the account long-term
 - As requested by the SA if the TAM has a specific subject matter expertise relevant to the conversation

-The TAM owns the account post-sale.
+The TAM owns the account to drive adoption.
 SA's are to remain involved in the following situations:
 - Development of expansion plans with the SAL and TAM
 - A new POC or product evaluation begins for a single team or an enterprise-wide upgrade - anything affecting IACV may require SA involvement
 - Any product license expansions that require overviews, education and competitive insights prior to close